-The facilities and priorities are defined on the following page.
+The facilities and priorities are defined as follows.
 Livingston recommends that you use the AUTH facility or LOCAL0 through LOCAL7 facilities for receiving syslog messages from PortMasters, but all the facilities are provided.
 See your operating system documentation for information on configuring syslog on your host.